The AR: a tradition of publishing excellence

 By the 1980s it had regained its focus under Peter Davey, shifting into a theme-based format, in which buildings were grouped by function or idea.
 It was during this period that the AR reclaimed its intellectual and visual superiority, with special issues on the environment, landscape, art and ecology, and architecture and climate, indicating a prescient engagement with environmental issues.

 But the depth of discussion given to buildings such as Lloyd’s in London and the Hongkong and Shanghai Bank headquarters in Hong Kong also made clear that the latter part of the century belonged to Rogers, Foster and the lords of High Tech.

 Now, a decade into the new century, pluralism, parametricism and plagiarism reign, though the AR is still sceptical of fashions and fads, believing architecture to be, at its core, a socially responsible art.

 As with all media, it becomes impossible to tell how far the AR has accurately recounted the preoccupations and ideals of several generations, and how far it has defined and shaped them.
 Yet though over time it has (sometimes often radically) changed in format, design and personnel, it still maintains a spirit of constancy and continuity.
-And as the AR’s immense archive is gradually digitised, its deep historical roots will hopefully inform, enlighten and reconnect with new generations of readers.
+And as the AR’s immense archive is digitised, its deep historical roots will inform, enlighten and reconnect with new generations of readers.